aliyun/terraform-provider-alicloud/website/docs/r/havip_attachment.html.markdown

 ## Import

-The havip attachemnt can be imported using the id, e.g.
+The havip attachment can be imported using the id, e.g.

 ```
 $ terraform import alicloud_havip_attachment.foo havip-abc123456:i-abc123456